CraigYeoman/erp-yre/README.md

 ## Objectives & Outcomes

-The projects main objectives was to reduce time spent searching through paper work orders and the ability to better visualize the volume and types of work orders.
+The main objectives were to reduce time spent searching through paper work orders and the ability to better visualize the volume and types of work orders.

-- Easily see how the volume and type of work orders
+- Easily see the volume and type of work orders
 - Filter through work orders by date, customer name, job type, price
 - Store customer, parts, vendors, and labor information in one location
 - Styled Components